frederic-perez/AmE-dictionary/data/idioms.md

 __seize the opportunity__ :two: To take advantage of an opportunity when offered. _My uncle offered me a trip to Europe, so I seized the opportunity._
 __self-fulfilling prophecy__
 __sell (someone, something, or oneself) short__ :two: To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
-__sell like hotcakes__ To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
+__sell like hotcakes__ :two: (seel like hot cakes) To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ :two::hammer:
 __sell someone a pup__ To swindle someone by selling them something worthless.
 __sell up__